Data Orchestration: Definition, Parts, Examples, and Benefits

 - Cleansing involves locating and correcting (or eliminating) corrupt, inaccurate, duplicated, or outlier data.

 - Syncing refers to the continuous process of updating data between data sources and destinations for consistency.
 Think of how your phone and computer might sync so contacts, text messages, and photos are on both devices.
-It’s the same idea with data synchronization within the data orchestration process.
+It’s the same idea as data synchronization within the data orchestration process.

 Data orchestration & ETL